MarcusMLarsson/Unit-Testing-Angular/README.md

 describe('Message Service', ()=>{
    let service : MessageService;

-// can be removed

-// this can be removed into the it method.
+// this can be removed into the it method to keep the aaa structure.
 beforeEach(() => {
         service = new MessageService();
 })